 The traveling hubby, who used some of his jillion miles to score a ticket for me, chauffeured me during a rainy rush hour to the quiet Charleston airport.
 I appreciated the renovations, especially the spacious restrooms that provide ample room for a human, some luggage, optional offspring AND clearance for a swinging door.
 A novel idea!

 Flew to Atlanta.
 Flew to Salt Lake City.
 (Man, that leg was long, but I enjoyed window-seat yoga and the in-flight entertainment.)
 Reviewed texts as each of my friends landed in Bozeman before I boarded flight number three.
-11 hours after leaving my house, I made it to Bozeman, where the girls were waiting in the watering hole under the escalator.
+Eleven hours after leaving my house, I made it to Bozeman, where the girls were waiting in the watering hole under the escalator.
 Yep, that’s the one.
 Adjacent to the vacant baggage claim.
+Coffee and egg burritos in the AM; margaritas and nachos after lunch.

 Hostess Jen drove us across town to her abode and got everyone settled into her house.
 We met her kids and the dogs and reintroduced ourselves to her hubby (who I’d only met only at her wedding decades prior).
 The whole lot was surprisingly unfazed by the descent of four loud houseguests for a Montana reunion!